 8. Compensate for the first resonance

 Move the "Gain" slider left.
 You will see a notch in the frequency response of the filter as it is shown in Fig.4.
 Move the "Sweep" slider and listen to the intensity of the test signal sound near the frequency of the resonance.
-Adjust the positions of the "Gain" and "Width" sliders until you will not be able to hear the resonance.
+Adjust the positions of the "Gain" and "Width" sliders until you no longer hear the resonance.
 If you need to change the frequency of the filter, move the green line to the desired position and click the "Set filter frequency" button.